 Management of Cushing’s Syndrome

 Cushing’s Syndrome is a group of diseases that cause an overproduction of one of the adrenal hormones, cortisol.
 Many patients who develop Cushing’s syndrome are easily regulated and managed with medication.
 However, some patients with Cushing’s syndrome have concurrent disease processes that lead to poor regulation and on-going signs.
 When more than one disease is present, it can be challenging to identify and difficult to guide therapy.
-Dr. Elliott’s specialty and training have prepared him to address these types of complications.
+Our internists specialty and training have prepared them to address these types of complications.